 2. THE KINGS GARDEN

 Gardens have been part of Ticonderoga’s history for centuries.
 French, British and American armies found nourishment in the vegetables grown in the fertile gardens located below the fort walls along the shores of Lake Champlain.
-In the 19th and 20th century, the lush and historic landscape transformed into a unique private country American estate.
+In the 19th and 20th centuries, the lush and historic landscape transformed into a unique private country American estate.
 Museum founders celebrated Ticonderoga’s defining Colonial and Revolutionary history while adding new gardens and orchards to the landscape.
-Today visitors to the 6-acre King’s Garden explore centuries of garden history, savor the fragrant heritage flowers, and discover how Fort Ticonderoga cultivates its gardens today to feature its incredible history and create curated culinary experiences and sustainable agricultural practices
+Today visitors to the 6-acre King’s Garden explore centuries of garden history, savor the fragrant heritage flowers, and discover how Fort Ticonderoga cultivates its gardens today to feature its incredible history and create curated culinary experiences and sustainable agricultural practices.

 3. LAKE CHAMPLAIN

-For an additional fee to the general admission you can take a ride on Lake Champlain on the beautifully restored wooden launch, The Clarillon.
+For an additional fee to the general admission, you can take a ride on Lake Champlain on the beautifully restored wooden launch, The Clarillon.
 The boat tour is a very relaxing 45-minute long cruise up and down the lake, passing many of the historical sites associated with the French – British and American Revolutionary Wars.
 You are joined on the trip by a guide who points out the sites on the route and gives an indepth explanation on the historical events that passed along this significantly strategic waterway.

 There is an on-board concession so you can buy some snacks – including alcoholic beverages – to make your journey even more enjoyable!